 The Escape from Flatland concept has significantly shaped our library synthesis plans inspiring synthesis of new building blocks and scaffolds.
 We have designed a revolutionary collection of lead-like molecules of exceptional structural quality and diversity – New Generation Screening Library (NGSL).
 The novel cores have been decorated with interesting building blocks, incorporating important pharmacophoric fragments, e.g. peptidic bond, amino and hydroxyl groups.

 200<MW<400, -1<cLogP<4, 50<TPSA<120, HbA≤6, HbD≤3, RotB≤6, 0.3<Fsp3.

-The NGSL compounds can be cherry-picked and delivered within only 2-3 weeks.
-Larger selections (over 1,000 compounds) will require 4-6 weeks for synthesis.
+Small selections from NGSL (up to 250 compounds) can be delivered within only 2-3 weeks.
+Larger selections will require 4-6 weeks for synthesis.

 The library is also available in 3D and is suitable for vHTS.

 For more information, please contact us at firstname.lastname@example.org

 Fill in the form to ask a question.